 At any time and any level, you can click on the "Faults" link on your browser or press the [FAULT] key on the front panel.
 Click BACK on your internet browser or press the button a second time to return to your previous screen.
 The last 50 faults will be display as follows:

 dd/mm/yy hh:mn:ss protec. label XXXX=On (or Off).
 XXXX is the variable number.

-By pressing "<<" or ">>", you can browse the pages (active faults, 1st to 10thfaults, 11th to 20thfaults...).
+By pressing "<<" or ">>", you can change between the active faults, 1st to 10th faults, 11th to 20th faults...